gabadigital/awokoya.github.io/content/tributes/tribute-to-a-mentor-pastor-mathew-akinyele-awokoya.md

 ---
-pageTitle: Tribute by HRM SO Sobaloju
+pageTitle: Tribute by HRM (Oba) SO Sobaloju
 title: Tribute to a classmate and mentor
 tributeTitle: TRIBUTE TO A MENTOR, PASTOR  MATHEW AKINYELE AWOKOYA.
 pastorsName: HRM(OBA)S.O Sobaloju.Akantioke 1,Gbadebori of Alapata